ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 On the Java side, the PDF can be rendered with the help of the [`PdfRendererBuilder`](https://javadoc.io/static/com.openhtmltopdf/openhtmltopdf-pdfbox/1.0.0/com/openhtmltopdf/pdfboxout/PdfRendererBuilder.html) from the OpenHtmlToPdf API.
 After instantiating it, we need to register the HTML content with the method `withHtmlContent`.
-Further, we need to register a stream where to put PDF data with the `toStream` method.
+Further, we need to register a stream where to put the PDF data with the `toStream` method.
 Then we can create the PDF by calling the `run` method.
-Afterward we can get the bytes of the PDF by calling `toByteArray`.
+Afterwards, we can get the bytes of the PDF by calling `toByteArray`.
 This byte array we can then finally write into a file or upload to some storage.

 ```java